jacopouggeri/PDF-in-GitHub-README/README.md

 ./pdftopng.sh -a
 ```

-On mac, you might have permissions problems, if so run:
+On mac, you might have permission problems, if so run:
 ```shell
 chmod +x pdftopng.sh
 ```